-The goals of treating diabetes mellitus in children are to maintain metabolism as near as normal by the appropriate provision of insulin, maintaining nutrition by meeting caloric requirements and balanced composition of food choices within the cultural preferences of the family, and to balance both insulin and nutrition with recommended exercise and activity to allow normal growth and development.
-In order to prevent diabetes related complications, especially long term microvascular disease, glycemic control is crucial.
+The goals of treating diabetes mellitus in children are to maintain metabolism as near to normal by the appropriate provision of insulin, maintaining nutrition by meeting caloric requirements and balanced composition of food choices within the cultural preferences of the family, and to balance both insulin and nutrition with recommended exercise and activity to allow normal growth and development.
+In order to prevent diabetes related complications, especially long-term microvascular disease, glycemic control is crucial.
 This optimal diabetes regimen requires intensive management by patients and their families along with a multidisciplinary approach with psychosocial support.
 Glycemic control is assessed by periodic measurement of hemoglobin A1C levels.

-Table 6: The American Diabetes Association Guidelines for the Target Gluose and
+Table 6.
+The American Diabetes Association Guidelines for the Target Glucose and HbA1C Levels (26)

-HbA1C Levels [28]

-A1C <7.5%

-A1C <7.5%
+A1C <7%

-Preprandial plasma glucose 90-130 mg/dl
+Pre-prandial plasma glucose 90-130 mg/dl

-Overnight plasma glucose 9-150 mg/dl
+Overnight plasma glucose 70-180 mg/dl